Urine Colour during Pregnancy: Reasons & When to See Doctor

 If you are pregnant, you must have noticed a change in the colour of your urine.
-When you look down in the toilet bowl after peeing, instead of seeing the usual light-yellow colour, you might see a darker shade of yellow.
-A change in the urine colour can be a sign of pregnancy as well as of some problems during pregnancy.
+When you look down in the toilet bowl after peeing, you might see a darker shade of yellow instead of seeing the usual light-yellow colour.
+A change in the urine colour can be a sign of pregnancy and some problems during pregnancy.
 This change can be from yellow to a brighter or darker shade of yellow and is governed by several factors.

 Does the Colour of Urine Change During Pregnancy?

 A healthy person’s urine colour can range from a very light, almost transparent yellow to a slightly darker shade of yellow.
 During pregnancy, however, this change can be more pronounced.
 It can range from an intense bright yellow to a darker, almost orange-yellow colour.

 The colour of the urine is caused by the pigment urochrome, which is also known as urobilin.
 Urobilin is made when the body breaks down haemoglobin from dead red blood cells.
 The appearance of the pigment will depend on the consistency of your urine.
 If your urine is diluted (when you are hydrated), the pigment in your urine will be of a lighter shade.
 However, if your urine is in concentrated form, the pigment will have a darker shade.

 Apart from this, there are a lot of factors which will decide the colour of your urine during pregnancy.
 There is a profound change in how kidneys filter water during pregnancy.
 Additionally, changes in the intake of food during pregnancy and the additional intake of vitamins and medicines prescribed can also bring about a change in the colour of urine.